Siegurd01/InfluxDBWriter/README.md

 # InfluxDBWriter
-Yet another InfluxDB C++ library that allows to write ~1.2MSPS using curl.
+Yet another simple and powerful InfluxDB C++ library that allows you to write ~1.2MSPS using curl.

 Tested on
 ```